 Introduction

-Our core network is based in two carrier-neutral
+Our core network is based in carrier-neutral

 datacentres; Telehouse Docklands

-standards.
+in their standards.

 We connect our core sites together using three